Safety and Preparedness

 Automated Lightning Warning System (Paxton Ramsey Park)

-Click For Another ViewYou may notice a strange looking device mounted on top of the restroom facility in Paxton-Ramsey Park.
+You may notice a strange looking device mounted on top of the restroom facility in Paxton-Ramsey Park.
 This lightning predictor can provide 6-8 minutes or more of warning when there is a serious threat of lightning.
 We are fortunate to have a park with one of these devices.
 Most of the time you can predict the approach of severe weather but in the case of lightning, accurate predication has eluded us until now.
 We are pleased to announce that Miami Township has installed (at considerable expense) the latest technology available for the prediction of dangerous lightning.

 When the threat of lightning exist, the Thor Guard Lightning Predication system will sound a horn for 15 seconds and light a yellow strobe.
-(The warning horn sounds like a stuck car horn, don't be deceived into ignoring it) The strobe light will remain lit until the threat of danger has subsided.
+(The warning horn sounds like a stuck car horn, don't be deceived by ignoring it) The strobe light will remain lit until the threat of danger has subsided.
 At the end of the danger there will be three short horn blasts and the strobe will extinguish.

 At the warning horn you need to immediately seek shelter.
 The only safe shelter at the park is inside a hard top vehicle with all of the windows closed.
 Under a picnic shelter or inside the restroom is not a safe shelter and is, in fact, very dangerous around lightning.
 You should remain in your safe shelter until three short horn blast and the strobe light is extinguished.
 This can be as long as 30 minutes after the storm has passed.
 50% of lightning deaths occur after the storm has passed.